Sleepless (comics)

 Sleepless is an American comic book created by writer Sarah Vaughn and artist Leila del Duca.
 It was initially serialized in eleven issues published by Image Comics between December 2017 and January 2019, then reprinted in two paperback collections.
 The creators worked with colorist and editor Alissa Sallah and letterer Deron Bennett.

 Set in a medieval kingdom, the fantasy story is about Lady "Poppy" Pyppenia, the illegitimate daughter of the recently deceased king.
 Poppy and Cyrenic, her personal protector who does not need sleep because of a magic spell, are unsure if they have a place in the royal court when Poppy's uncle becomes the new king.
 When assassins target Poppy, she believes they were sent by the new king's daughter and nephew out of fear she will try to usurp the throne.
-Despite being in love with Cyrenic, the king suggests Poppy marry his nephew.
-On their wedding night, her husband is killed by the mastermind behind the assassination plot, which is motivated by revenge against her father.

-The series received generally positive reviews.
-Although some plot elements were criticized for being cliché, most critics praised Poppy's memorable characterization and del Duca's distinctive art.
-Reviews were split on the effectiveness of the story's narrative pace and the handling of expository dialogue.

 Publication history

 Development

 Prior to working on Sleepless, writer Sarah Vaughn had previously created the webcomic Sparkshooter and co-wrote the fifteen-issue Image comic series Alex + Ada with Jonathan Luna from 2013 to 2015.
 The initial concept for Sleepless came to her when she had trouble falling asleep, and she developed it over the course of a few years.
 Vaughn was approached by artist Leila del Duca, who was working on the Image comic series Shutter, about collaborating on a romance comic at the 2015 New York Comic Con.
 Vaughn sent del Duca a short list of story pitches, and she selected the one that became Sleepless.
 When del Duca's saw her work schedule would open up in early 2017, the two submitted the idea to Image.
 The publisher liked it and the series was officially announced on March 2 at the Image Expo segment of the 2017 Emerald City Comic Con.